NJIT-WIS/project-management-github-activity/README.md

 ### Your list should look like this:
 #### Things we understand**
 1. I know how to make SSH key in the macbook & add it to the Github
-2. I learned GitHub Issues
+2. I learned GitHub Issues and creating Branch
 3. I learned GitHub Milestones and Labels
 #### Things we don't understand
 1. Git Stash[1]